-Washington, D.C. is a rapidly growing city of nearly 700,000 residents.
+Washington, D.C. is a rapidly growing city of just over 700,000 residents.
 The District is committed to achieving carbon neutrality by 2050, with an interim target of a 50% reduction in greenhouse gas emissions by 2032.
 For the city to meet its 2032 interim emissions target, city staff estimate that 20% of buildings must complete a deep energy retrofit that includes high-efficiency electrification.